John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/Using MRO or MKL files with R ver 4.X under Windows OS.md

 Tom Wenseleers' post also covers using Intel's latest (2019) files directly, however this currently (Nov 2021) does NOT work with R ver 4.X .

-If Intel's files are directly moved under R ver 3.X, then the 'RhpcBLASctl' package functions will work:
+If Intel's files are directly moved under R ver 3.X, then the 'RhpcBLASctl' package functions will work (and svdBenchMark(..., MKL = TRUE) will also work corretly):

     # Patched R ver 4.X with files directly from Intel
     > blas_set_num_threads(4)